lorenzo-stoakes/linux-vm-notes/oom.md

 of selecting a victim.

 * [oom_badness()][oom_badness] determines the 'points' associated with a thread.
-The unit of the value returned by this function is in pages.

-* Note that the final result output to users after this function returns is scaled by 1000 and divided by total RAM + swap in the system.
+The unit of the value returned by this function is in pages. __Important__ - the final result output to users after this function returns is scaled by 1000 and divided by total RAM + swap in the system.

 * Firstly the function checks to see if the thread is unkillable via [oom_unkillable_task()][oom_unkillable_task], see above for the criteria for